PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 The following paragraphs will provide a guide to reproduct our experiments.

-## How to reproduct the experiments
+## How to reproduce the experiments

 The experiments are executed on a machine with Linux Ubuntu and CUDA installed.
 At the moment other machines are not supported, in the future a multi-platform version will become available.